Applying for Financial Aid FAQs

 Q: How do we include special circumstances on the FAFSA?

 A: Unlike the CSS Profile, there is no place on the FAFSA where a family can type in a note to communicate any special circumstances to the financial aid offices.
 Instead, families need to send any additional information they want to communicate in an email or letter to the financial aid office at each school to which the student is applying.

 Q: If the parent and stepparent are separated, who do we list on the financial aid applications?

 A: If the parent and stepparent are separated and living separately, the family should only list the parent's information on the FAFSA.
 On the CSS Profile, the family should list the name of the stepparent, but not include any financial information for that stepparent.

 Q: Is worker's compensation a special circumstance?

 A: Worker's compensation will increase your total income, but since it's a one-time occurrence, it's definitely something you could mention to the financial aid office.
 Many will exclude it from your income total, as it's not something that will likely repeat in the future.
 Financial aid offices want to award financial aid based on your regular income.

-If you'd like more information about the financial aid process, we recommend you watching our on demand webinars.
-Check out Understanding the FAFSA, the CSS Profile, and College Financing.
+If you'd like more information about the financial aid process, we recommend you watching our on-demand webinars.
+Check out Understanding the FAFSA, the CSS Profile, and Financial Aid 101.
 And if you have additional questions, we're happy to answer them.
 Call us at (800) 449-MEFA (6332) or email us at firstname.lastname@example.org.